-During a full-term term, any student who accumulates three consecutive weeks of unexcused absence in a course will, without notification, be administratively withdrawn from that course unless the student contacts the instructor and provides documentation to Student Services so that it can be determined if the absences will be excused.
-During terms of other lengths, nine consecutive class hours of unexcused absence will result in an administrative withdrawal unless the student contacts the instructor and provides documentation to Student Services so that it can be determined if the absences are excused.
+During a full-term term, any student who accumulates three consecutive weeks of unexcused absences will, without notification, be administratively withdrawn from that course unless the student contacts the instructor and provides documentation to Student Services so that it can be determined if the absences will be excused.
+During terms of other lengths, nine consecutive class hours of unexcused absences for all developmental English courses will result in an administrative withdrawal unless the student contacts the instructor and provides documentation to Student Services so that it can be determined if the absences are excused.
+If a student is withdrawn from a lab course, then he or she will be automatically withdrawn from the paired, gateway course (ENGL 101 or 110).
 Should administrative withdrawal occur, it may have financial aid, insurance, and college enrollment repercussions.